 A tooth which has come completely through the gums and is easy to keep clean may not cause trouble and will not need treating or extraction.
 To learn more about we we recommend to remove read our guide on do I need my wisdom teeth removed?

 When you’re young, your tooth roots aren’t fully formed and the surrounding bone is softer.
 This means you can expect faster healing and less postoperative discomfort.
 Contact Dr van Mourik if you would like to discuss an overview of the procedure and associated pricing.

-Dr van Mourik is an oral surgeon who performs wisdom tooth removal in private hospital’s under general anaesthetic or in his private rooms located in Lindfield under intravenous (IV) sedation and/or local anaesthetic.
+Dr van Mourik is an oral and maxillofacial surgeon who performs wisdom tooth removal in private hospital’s under general anaesthetic, or in his private rooms located in Lindfield under intravenous (IV) sedation and/or local anaesthetic.

 Some dental practitioners employ a nurse sedationist to perform IV sedation.
 For safety reasons, Dr van Mourik always uses a local anaesthetist who is a specially trained medical doctor when performing wisdom teeth removal surgery.

 Wisdom teeth removal for a full set of wisdom teeth can take 15 to 45 minutes depending on the complexity of the surgery.
 Oral surgeon, Dr van Mourik, will first make an incision in your gum.
 A small portion of bone may be removed, and the tooth may be divided into pieces to make it easier to remove.

 The procedure is trickier than extracting other teeth because they’re at the back of your mouth and access needed to remove the tooth is limited.
 Major arteries and nerves lie right next to your lower wisdom teeth.
 Before any teeth are removed, the surgery is carefully designed to minimise the amount of trauma to the jaw bone and risk of injury to nearby nerves, blood vessels and other teeth.